Cami and her family traveled to Maui using points. Alex coached her on how to use points and she submitted the following story:

 We had the trip of a lifetime, and I’ve already got another trip booked and paid for completely with points!
 Thank you for introducing me to a whole new world- literally!

 Thanks, Cami for sharing your story with us!
 We would love you to be our next success story.
-Submit how you’ve used points to travel through our contact form and we will feature you on our blog too!
+Submit how you’ve used points to travel and we will feature you on our blog too!
 We love to hear how others are using points and remember, you can also contact us for help at any time too.

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!